junhuili/esa_data_viz_2014/additional_examples/ggmap/README.md

-# ggmap Example.
+# ggmap Example
 Two simple examples showing how to make quick-and-easy study area maps using ggmap.
+The trickiest thing is to get the ``zoom`` argument in ``get_map()`` correct -- sometimes it takes a couple tries to get it right.
+More on ``ggmap`` can be found here: http://cran.r-project.org/web/packages/ggmap/ggmap.pdf.

 ---